-The Trust will process your personal information fairly and lawfully by:
+The Trust will process your personal information fairly and lawfully and in a transparent manner by:

 The Trust will never share your personal information for marketing or insurance purposes.

 All staff working for the Trust have a legal duty to keep you information secure and confidential.
-We do this by having policies and procedures in place which act as guides for staff.
+We do this by having contracts with confidentiality clauses for staff and suppliers, policies and procedures in place which act as guides for staff.
 Any breach of your personal information is treated seriously and usually involves an investigation with the formulation of an action plan to prevent another breach.
 Staff who do not follow Trust guidance may face disciplinary action including dismissal.

 The Trust has appointed a Caldicott Guardian, who is responsible for protecting the confidentiality of patient information and enabling the appropriate sharing of information.

-The Trust has also appointed a Data Protection Officer (DPO) who is responsible for facilitating accountability within the organisation and ensuring the Trust is able to demonstrate its compliance with the GDPR.
+The Trust has also appointed a Data Protection Officer (DPO) who is responsible for facilitating accountability within the organisation and ensuring the Trust is able to demonstrate its compliance with the UK Legislation.

 Each year the Trust is required by the Department of Health to complete the Data Security and Protection Toolkit.
 The Trust’s security and confidentiality compliance are assessed against national standards required by NHS Digital and the Care Quality Commission.

-All records held by the NHS are subject to the Records Management Code of Practice for Health and Social Care Act 2016.
+All records held by the NHS are subject to the Records Management Code of Practice 2021.
 This code sets out best practice guidance on how long we should keep your information before we are required to review it and dispose of it securely.
 The Trust must also follow UK law and best practice when we dispose of your confidential information when it is no longer needed.